 A cochlear implant is an electronic device that stimulates residual nerve fibers in the inner ear.
 These electrical pulses are sent to the brain and interpreted as sound.
-An implant system consists of an external speech processor and headset (located entirely behind the ear) and an internal, surgically implanted electrode array.
-We provide several types of cochlear implants, depending on a patient’s need.
-All of the devices we use are multi-channel cochlear implant systems, and all provide multiple speech perception strategies and other features.
+An implant system consists of an external speech processor (typically worn behind the ear) and an internal, surgically implanted electrode array.
+We provide several types of cochlear implants, depending on the patient’s need.
+All of the devices we use are multi-channel cochlear implant systems.

 While hearing aids and other assistive listening devices simply amplify sounds, a cochlear implant transforms speech and other sounds into electrical energy that is used to stimulate surviving auditory nerve fibers in the inner ear.
 Unlike most hearing aids, cochlear implants have both internal (inside the skull) and external (worn outside the body) components.
-A surgical procedure is needed to place the internal processor component of the implant.
+A surgical procedure is needed to place the internal portion of the device.

 Candidates for cochlear implants should have:

-- Severe to profound sensorineural hearing loss in both ears
+- Moderate to profound sensorineural hearing loss in both ears

 - Evidence of a functioning auditory nerve